mac-comp127-s26/project-anna-bowen-apiu/README.md

 **Resources referenced**

-1.An online Tic Tac Toe game was used as an inspiration
+1. An online Tic Tac Toe game was used as an inspiration

-2.KiltGraphics API
+2. KiltGraphics API

-3.Help from the preceptors and instructors(Amin Alhasim)
+3. Help from the preceptors and instructors (Amin Alhasim)

-4.Code from already existing class projects
+4. Code from previous class projects